 - Tulsi balances Kapha dosha and as such is useful to relieve excess sputum production.

-- It improves taste and relieves anorexia by stimulating the digestive fire due to its hot and sharp properties.
+- It improves taste and relieves a lack of appetite by stimulating the digestive fire due to its hot and sharp properties.

 - It relieves vomiting.